thisIsTheFoxe/DMML/README.md

 [0.99987619] [0.52585137] <> 1 0
 [0.99996185] [0.44944496] <> 1 0
 ```
 Left is the output of the network and right the actual result (or target).
-Apart from the second to last, all values look good.
+Apart from the second to last prediction, all values look good.
 Intuitively, (0 0) means the point is not in the circle and above the quadratic plot and (1 1) means the point is in the circle and below the quadratic plot.

 ![plot of both functions](/resources/function.png)

 ### Iris Dataset
 The Iris dataset is a popular dataset of Iris flowers.
 It contains measurements from 150 flowers of 3 different species.

 To work with that dataset, it first needs to be split into training and testing data.
 The set is split according to the 3 species.
 Then each of the three is shuffled.
-Finally, 5 samples are taken out from each one for the test data and everything is shuffled together in test and trainig data.
+Finally, 5 samples are taken out from each one for the testing data and everything is shuffled together in test and training data.

-One problem in this case is, that not all the data is equally prioritized.
+One problem in this case is that not all the data is equally prioritized.
 E.g. sepalLength and sepalWidth have much higher values and therefore are seen by the neural network as 'more important'.

 ![wikipedia plot of the iris set](/resources/iris.png)

 ### Diabetes
-This is a dataset about people with diabetis.
-When looking at the data tho, one can recognize that only about 1/3 of the people tested positive for diabetes.
-Plus, the data is unclean meaning not all the data is trustworthy (for example: BloodPresuare = 0, BMI = 0).
+This is a dataset about people with diabetes.
+When looking at the data though, one can recognize that only about ⅓ of the people tested positive for diabetes.
+Plus, the data is unclean meaning not all the data is trustworthy (for example: BloodPressure = 0, BMI = 0).
 For this reason, the network doesn't perform as well with the unsanitized data.

 ## Resources